Review of ACT Government decisions

 If you have already lodged your application, you can complete an application for interim or other orders form [PDF 56KB].
 You will need to set out what orders you are requesting and why.

 It is important that you give as many details as possible when making a request for urgent orders.
 You can attach an extra page to the application if you need more space.

 ACAT will give a copy of your application to any other parties and seek their views.
 ACAT may then make immediate orders in chambers or schedule the case for a short hearing as soon as possible.

 What to expect after an application is made

-After your application has been lodged, ACAT will provide a copy to the respondent.
-Both parties will receive a letter from ACAT about next steps.
+After an application has been lodged, ACAT will provide a copy to the respondent.

 ACAT will provide a copy of this application to all the parties and ask for their views.
 If there are no objections and it is clear that the party is entitled to be joined, ACAT may make orders to join the person or entity to the proceedings.
 If there are objections or it is not clear that party is entitled to be joined, ACAT will usually consider the application to be joined at the first directions hearing.

 The Environment Defender's Office has a fact sheet about third party standing in planning and environment matters in ACAT.